© Bank of America Corporation. All rights reserved.

 Families need to consider how they’ll pass along a priceless asset: their values and legacy.

 Talking about your legacy can be both illuminating and instructive.
 Sometimes, the mere act of memorializing the story of how your wealth was created can help the next generation find the purpose and value in their inheritance.
 Technology continues to make it easier for families to document and define their legacy.
-Capturing stories on video and legacy applications like Immortalia5 offer new ways to chronicle a narrative using digital devices.
+Capturing stories on video offer new ways to chronicle a narrative using digital devices.
 Whether they see, read or hear it, providing future generations the opportunity to understand your story is extremely powerful.

 CHALLENGES OF CARETAKING